Collection and use of information

 We use a technology called a “cookie “ to recognize you when you return to our site.
 Cookies help make your visit more convenient and enjoyable however, if you wish, you may direct your browser to reject cookies.
 For more information, see our Site Help Tips.

 We occasionally send out an email newsletter and direct email communications to Cerebral Palsy site visitors to highlight news, information and opportunities available from ucpn.
-You can elect not to receive communications from us, either by completing our privacy preference form or by noting your preference in response to communications from us.
+You can elect not to receive communications from us, either by contacting us at or by noting your preference in response to communications from us.
 In addition, all ucpn e-newsletters and direct email communications have easy-to-follow unsubscribe instructions at the bottom of each email.

 Links to Other Sites